Mechanism and Regulation of Nuclear Expansion:

 My lab also attracted Industry funding to establish methodologies to predict microbiome from the host metabolic profile.
 The people in the lab get a flavor of both academia and industry environment and training.
 I encourage young researchers to develop skills to be an entrepreneur.

 Evolution of the work that I initiated @ NISER.
 My primary goal is to establish an effective way to strengthen innate mucosal immunity.
 The modern-day world requires more work than play.
 At the same time, such demand puts us under various stressors (cause of stress) with the potential to perturb homeostasis.
-By homeostasis, I try to imply a process where physiologically, we try to restore normalcy by adjusting the parameters of several physiological functions of a system.
-A few of the lab's interests, to begin with, were a) how do we achieve the restoration, b) how are balancing acts performed among different physiological events, such as immunity and metabolism?
+By homeostasis, I try to imply a process where, physiologically, we try to restore normalcy by adjusting the parameters of several physiological functions of a system.
+To begin with, a few of the lab's interests were a) how we achieve the restoration and b) how balancing acts are performed among different physiological events, such as immunity and metabolism.
 My research group developed methodologies to quantify the psychological stress status of individuals, correlating stress with disease susceptibility (e.g., metabolic syndromes and infectious diseases) and how we can prime innate immunity to prevent such infections.
 To prime immunity, we selected probiotics and host defense peptides.
 We also tried to enhance the efficacy of these immune modulators with nano-materials.
 The initial leads from our work prompted me to understand the gut microbiome's role on the gut-adipose-brain axis.
 This approach is critical in understanding health and physiology to establish intrinsic intervention for the host.

 My focus is on understanding the role of the gut microbiota in modulating innate immunity and metabolism.
 We try to understand the effects of the gut microbiome on the brain and the effects of psychological stress (as a perturbation to brain function) on the gut microbiota.
 We try to understand the reversibility of the Microbiome-Gut-adipose-Brain axis.
 The study is being done in differentially immune-biased mice models.
 Human studies are also being planned with Industry sponsorship.
 We are also developing different organoids (mini-organ).
 The gut epithelium organoid of mouse origin is already established in the laboratory.
 We are now initiating adipose and brain organoids.